 - Receipt of public assistance, such as Ontario Works – this applies to housing only

-- Record of offences – this applies to employment only
+- Record of offences – this only includes convictions where a pardon or record suspension has been granted; and this also only applies to employment

 Is it discrimination if I am treated unfairly because of other people in my life?